ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 # Operating VMware Solutions Shared
 {: #shared_vcd-ops-guide}

-## VMware vCloud Director tenant portal overview
+## VMware Cloud Director tenant portal overview
 {: #shared_vcd-ops-guide-port-ovv}

-The VMware® vCloud Director tenant portal is used for administration of your organization and to create and configure virtual machines (VMs), vApps, and networks within vApps.
+The VMware® Cloud Director tenant portal is used for administration of your organization and to create and configure virtual machines (VMs), vApps, and networks within vApps.

-You can also configure advanced networking capabilities that are provided by VMware NSX® for vSphere® within a vCloud Director environment.
+You can also configure advanced networking capabilities that are provided by VMware NSX® for vSphere® within a VMware Cloud Director environment.
 With the tenant portal, you can also create and manage catalogs, vApp, and virtual data center templates.

 ### Roles, permissions, and users
 {: #shared_vcd-ops-guide-roles}